sofie-ventzel/rubberducks/README.md

 # RubberDucks

-Rubberducks is a community owned ornithophile site.
+RubberDucks is a community owned ornithophile site.

-With its modern design, cutting edge maping that show sighting locations, blog posts and photos RubberDucks is for all
+With its modern design, cutting-edge mapping that shows sighting locations, blog posts and photos RubberDucks is for all.

-Not sure what it takes to become a serious birdwatcher, then read our birdwatching 1-0-1 for some tips
+Not sure what it takes to become a serious birdwatcher, then read our birdwatching 1-0-1 for some tips.

-RubberDucks is built by: Gizem Unlu, Sanjana Sethiya, Sophie Ventzel and Dan Shipp
+RubberDucks is built by: Gizem Unlu, Sanjana Sethiya, Sophie Ventzel and Dan Shipp.

 ## Built with